This Nurse Can Campaign Launched!

 Introduction

-Learning and working together in collaboration can achieve a thriving community that is an attractive place to work, live and age well - together.
+Learning and working in collaboration can achieve a thriving community that is an attractive place to work, live and age well.
 Wellbeing is crucial for long-term benefits to population health, and without a highly skilled and effective workforce we cannot meet the needs of our communities through providing effective health and care.

 Aim

-To enable people who live and work in Norfolk and Waveney, to grow and develop together, to further ensure quality of services and community initiatives that promote kind and caring environments, that remain person centred, safe, highly effective, and informed by the best evidence, influenced by the needs of the communities and populations they serve.
+To enable people who live and work in Norfolk and Waveney, to grow and develop together, in order to further ensure quality of services and community initiatives that promote kind and caring environments, which remain person centred, safe, highly effective, and informed by the best evidence, that are influenced by the needs of the communities and populations they serve.

 Please see below examples of programmes that have been commissioned, delivered and evaluated in the past from NICHE.
 Please contact us to discuss any learning needs you may have as a service or an organisation: NICHEAnchor@uea.ac.uk

-QEKHL/NICHE Leading and Facilitating the Development of Person-Centred Care and Cultures’
+QEHKL / NICHE Leading and Facilitating the Development of Person-Centred Care and Cultures

-This five day residential programme was match funded by the Queen Elizabeth Hospital, Kings Lynn NHS Foundation Trust (QEHKL) and NICHE team, UEA as a collaborative venture, through the NICHE Integrated Learning Hub.
-Delivered in January 2025, with 20 participants from diverse influential leadership roles including traditional clinical and non-clinical services.
-This programme, uses a variety of participatory, Practice Development and creative approaches to learning, that draws upon participants’ own experiences of their workplace.
-The programme is not a conventional didactic taught course, it is instead designed specifically to appeal to a wide variety of adult learning styles which enables personalisation to the individual participants, their teams and workplaces.
-Active engagement throughout the week is facilitated through themed interactive workshops, based on the organisations transformation and strategic priorities, and offers an introduction to creative, collaborative problem solving to every day challenges.
-This programme was developed further but was based upon a highly successful evaluated inaugural NICHE residential programme facilitated in June 2023 ( See below)
+This five day residential programme was match funded by the Queen Elizabeth Hospital, Kings Lynn NHS Foundation Trust (QEHKL) and NICHE team UEA, as a collaborative venture through the NICHE Integrated Learning Hub.
+Delivered in January 2025, with 20 participants from diverse influential leadership roles, including traditional clinical and non-clinical services.
+This programme used a variety of participatory, practice development, and creative approaches to learning, that drew upon participants’ own experiences of their workplace.
+The programme was not a conventional didactic taught course, it was instead specifically designed to appeal to a wide variety of adult learning styles which enabled personalisation to the individual participants, their teams, and workplaces.
+Active engagement throughout the week was facilitated through themed interactive workshops, based on the organisations transformation and strategic priorities, and offered an introduction to creative, collaborative problem solving to every day challenges.
+This programme was developed further but was based upon a highly successful evaluated inaugural NICHE residential programme, that was facilitated in June 2023 (read the report on that programme here).

 Teaching and Learning Care Homes (TLCH)